CosmosSwift/swift-abci/README.md

 ## Documentation

-The docs for the latest tagged release are always available at [https://katalysis.gitlab.io/open-source/cosmosswift/abci/]https://katalysis.gitlab.io/open-source/cosmosswift/abci/).
+The docs for the latest tagged release are always available at [https://github.com/cosmosswift/swift-abci/]https://github.com/cosmosswift/swift-abci/).

 ## Questions

-For bugs or feature requests, file a new [issue](https://gitlab.com/katalysis/open-source/cosmosswift/abci/issues).
+For bugs or feature requests, file a new [issue](https://github.com/cosmosswift/swift-abci/issues).

 For all other support requests, please email [opensource@katalysis.io](mailto:opensource@katalysis.io).

 ## Changelog

-[SemVer](https://semver.org/) changes are documented for each release on the [releases page](https://gitlab.com/katalysis/open-source/cosmosswift/abci/-/releases).
+[SemVer](https://semver.org/) changes are documented for each release on the [releases page](https://github.com/cosmosswift/swift-abci/-/releases).

 ## Contributing

-Check out [CONTRIBUTING.md](https://gitlab.com/katalysis/open-source/cosmosswift/abci/blob/master/CONTRIBUTING.md) for more information on how to help with **ABCISwift**.
+Check out [CONTRIBUTING.md](https://github.com/cosmosswift/swift-abci/blob/master/CONTRIBUTING.md) for more information on how to help with **swift-abci**.

 ## Contributors

-Check out [CONTRIBUTORS.txt](https://gitlab.com/katalysis/open-source/cosmosswift/abci/blob/master/CONTRIBUTORS.txt) to see the full list.
+Check out [CONTRIBUTORS.txt](https://github.com/cosmosswift/swift-abci/blob/master/CONTRIBUTORS.txt) to see the full list.
 This list is updated for each release.

-## Notice

-The structure for this repository has been greatly inspired by [RediStack](https://gitlab.com/Mordil/swift-redi-stack).